selama206/cadence-teachback/README.md

 # WorkFlow Delievery

-This project demonstrates a food ordering workflow using Cadence.
-It processes orders from a CSV file and manages the order lifecycle through Cadence workflows.
+This project demonstrates food ordering with workflows using Uber's Cadence.
+It is fully containerized, processes orders from a CSV file, and manages the complete order lifecycle.

 ## Runthrough of Cadence WorkFlow